Niklus/go-app/readme.md

 go run main.go
 ```

-To build The application, run the following:
+To build the application, run the following:

 ```golang
 go build -o build/app main.go
 ```

 This will create an executable file named app in the build folder,
-Which you can run with following:
+Which you can run with the following:

 ```bash
 ./build/app